ddamato/token-operations/README.md

 export default tokenOperations(tokens);
 ```
 This assumes that the `.json` file has token operations as described below.
-The system will also accept `.json5` files with supports comments among other features.
+The system will also accept `.json5` files which supports comments among other features.

 ## Syntax

 The concept is to include a `$operations` key on a design token based on the [DTCG specifications](https://tr.designtokens.org/) existing at the same level as `$value`.
-Assume the following abridged tokens.json file structure:
+Assume the following abridged `tokens.json` file structure:

 ```json5
 {